meghrajpatil30/MEANstackNEW/README.md

 /model contains user.ts which is for database schema.

-/serverdata/ServerData.ts contains the functions for fectching data which returns the promises.
+/serverdata/ServerData.ts contains the functions for fetching data which returns the promises.
 All these functions  called in /router/UserRouter.ts